About Us...

 In 1910, gambling was outlawed in Nevada.
 After legalized gambling returned to Las Vegas in 1931 and the Hoover Dam project got underway, saloons, brothels, boarding houses and gambling joints sprung up everywhere and Las Vegas got another adopted name: Glitter Gulch.

 The Plaza, first called the Union Plaza, stood on the site of the original Union Pacific Railroad depot.
-Passenger trains have used the terminal ever since and The Plaza’s terminal continues as the only railroad station in the world located inside a casino.
+Passenger trains used the terminal and The Plaza had the distinction of being the only railroad station in the world located inside a casino.
 In the '30s and early '40s, the Union Plaza is where people hung out.

 Fremont Street Experience